tomzilla/i-can-has-tp-question-mark/README.md

 # Costco TP Checker
 It will try to check if the Kirkland brand TP is in stock.
-When it's available, it will send an email to your chosen address.
+When it's available, it will send an email to the chosen address.

 This is not guaranteed to work.